qiang1981cn/devsecops-neuvector/docs/part-1.md

-### 3. Setup application in DevSecOps environment: Harbor, Anchore, SonarQube and Jenkins.
+### 3. Setup application in DevSecOps environment: Harbor, Neuvector, SonarQube and Jenkins.

 In this part, we will actually execute below tasks in devsecops VM.
 Most of them have been scripted.

 Step 1.
 Install tools like kubectl and helm.

 Step 2.
 Install Longhorn.
-It's needed to provide Persistent Volume for applications like Anchore, SonarQube and Jenkins.
+It's needed to provide Persistent Volume for applications like Neuvector, SonarQube and Jenkins.

 Step 3.
-Install Anchore.
+Install Neuvector.

 Step 4.
 Install SonarQube and automate necessary steps as:
 - Change the initial password (mandatory to start using SonarQube).